Washington, D. C.

 I can't explain to you why Americans are so anti-American and why the press is.
 I wish I knew.

-Q. Was there any doubt in your mind, right down through the spring of '75 that at any moment we might have blunted the North Vietnamese offense, that B-52s or fighter bombers from Nakhon Phnom.
+Q. Was there any doubt in your mind, right down through the spring of '75 that at any moment we might have blunted the North Vietnamese offense, that B-52s or fighter bombers from Laos.

-Q. You don't think it was an overwhelming assault that was beyond our capabilities?
+Q. You don't think it was an overwhelming assault that was beyond our capabilities to stop?

 Q. I mention it because the B-52s and the interdiction of the Ho Chi Minh trail did a fairly good job but of course --

 And then people always talk about the JCS's strategy.
-The war plan called for us to go to Vinh in the North on the coast.
+The war plan called for us to go to Vinh in North Vietnam.
 If we'd gone into Vinh and cut straight across there wouldn't have been any Ho Chi Minh trail.
-All the access to the Ho Chi Minh trail is south of the line between Vinh and Laos.
+All the access to the Ho Chi Minh trail is south of the line between Vihn and Laos.
 The reason we didn't do that is because we're so sanctimonious we couldn't violate the Geneva Accords.
 The North Vietnamese did it and didn't give a fuck about the accords.
 That's the kind of thing you get into when you talk about strategy.